MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

     When the pipeline starts to run, you can monitor its status in the **Output** pane under the pipeline designer.
 Use the **&#8635;** (*Refresh*) icon to refresh the status, and wait until it has succeeded (which may take 10 minutes or more).

 1. In the hub menu bar on the left, select your lakehouse.

 1. On the **Home** page, in the **Lakehouse explorer** pane, in the **...** menu for the **Tables** node, select **Refresh** and then expand **Tables** to verify that the **taxi_rides** table has been created.

     > **Note**: If the new table is listed as *unidentified*, use its **Refresh** menu option to refresh the view.

+    > _**Tip**: The explorer view is cached.
+Refreshing forces it to fetch the latest table metadata so your new table appears correctly._

 1. Select the **taxi_rides** table to view its contents.